ai/audio-recorder-polyfill/README.md

 ```

 The encoder should be a function with Web Worker in the body.
 Polyfill will
-convert function to the string and will make Web Worker from it.
+convert function to the string to make Web Worker.

 ```js
 module.exports = function () {